oceanprotocol/ocean.py/READMEs/compute-flow.md

     npm start
 ```

 Access the market app in the browser at `http://localhost:8000`.
+Switch to rinkeby network on metamask, if you would like to see newly published DataTokens in the following steps.

 ## 2. Alice publishes assets for data services (= publishes a DataToken contract)

+In a python console or Jupyter Notebook:
 ```python
 from ocean_utils.agreements.service_factory import ServiceDescriptor